MoChips2/bamazon/README.md

 ---------------------------------------------------------------

-A video demonstration of the both customer and manager apps are linked below:
+A video demonstration of both customer and manager apps is linked below:

 <a href="https://drive.google.com/file/d/1wWTufRuxu8we3Qd-Jev1X0vmgOZAf7TZ/view?usp=sharing">Bamazon Demo</a>